Child Custody Modification

 The rule regarding changed circumstances applies only when there has already been a final judicial determination of custody.
 A final judicial determination is an order or decision by the court that is no longer subject to appeal or review by a higher court.
 The rule on changed circumstances does not apply when there is no final judicial determination set by the court.

 A custody order that the parties stipulate can also be considered a final judicial determination under the circumstances.
 The changed circumstances rule will also apply in this case, and the parent requesting the change in custody must prove why it is necessary to change the current custody order.

 The following are not considered final judicial determinations of custody:

 - Orders including detailed visitation schedules but not providing for their further hearings, which clearly did not state that they were final judgments on custody and that the parties’ conduct following entry of orders strongly suggests that they did not intend the orders to be final.

 - A judgment reciting that the parties would meet with a therapist or counselor to resolve custody and visitation issues and, if unsuccessful, would make an appointment with the Conciliation Court before filing a request for a hearing.

 When is the rule not applied?

-A mere change in the parenting schedule which affects the time each parent has with the child does not need a court order.
+A mere change in the parenting schedule that affects each parent’s time with the child does not need a court order.
 The parents do not need to prove in this case that there is a change in circumstances.
 The rule does not apply to a modification of the time-sharing schedule under a joint physical custody order.
-Modification of a co-parenting residential arrangement, without modifying the order for joint physical custody, is not considered a change in custody.
+Modifying a co-parenting residential arrangement without modifying the order for joint physical custody is not considered a change in custody.